-Sugars, fats and dairy products altogether aren’t anywhere near as well handled by your dog’s digestive system as our own, and additions like these might not only add to their weight gain long term, but potentially override any benefits your dog would otherwise enjoy by eating coconut.
+Sugars, fats and dairy products altogether aren’t anywhere near as well handled by your dog’s digestive system as our own, and additions like these might not only add to their weight gain long term but potentially override any benefits your dog would otherwise enjoy by eating coconut.

-Not only does that mean a poorly dog can enjoy some coconut or coconut oil with their meals to hasten their recovery – it also means that coconut intelligently added to your dog’s diet, or dished out as a reward for good behaviour, adds to their ability to resist falling unwell in the first place.
+Not only does that mean a poorly dog can enjoy some coconut or coconut oil with their meals to hasten their recovery – but it also means that coconut intelligently added to your dog’s diet, or dished out as a reward for good behavior, adds to their ability to resist falling unwell in the first place.